3 Tips to Avoid Weight Gain Over the Holiday Season

 Don’t feel bad – you’re not alone.
 Besides, I’ve made a short video especially for you – to help you get the most out of your wearable fitness band or fitness tracker.
 From not knowing the proper way to wear your band, to wearing it on the wrong arm, to not knowing how to clean your fitness band properly, I’ve got your covered.

 Here are 7 common things people do (or don’t do) all wrong with their fitness / activity trackers.
 Follow and implement my advice to get the most bang for your buck – after all, these things aren’t cheap!
+Make sure you have a smart bmi scale at home to keep on track your fitness progress.

 Watch the video below and feel free to share any tips / tricks you might have to getting the most out of your fitness tracker